Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
 	- Lord, Cleric, Priest, Knight, White Knight, Paladin, Terror Knight, Knight Commander are only allowed to equip one skill.
 	- You may not have both Purify and Harvest Dance on your team (to prevent potential full stall team).

+Remark: Note that using Oblivion means losing Heal since they are both divine spells.

 ## Misc